babelsociety/website/content/blog/in-depth-economy/index.md

 Equipped with this information, individual producers can have a clear understanding of the whole economy at different granularity levels, allowing them to efficiently **adapt** their production line as needed.

-We want to be crystal clear that the role of tracking is limited to improving production.
+We want to be crystal clear that the role of tracking is limited to production improvement.
 Tracking isn't a way to restrict what people can consume, otherwise it wouldn't be a free and fair system.

 # Resources allocation